-The Corporation's significant accounting policies are summarized in Note 3 to the December 31, 2017 annual audited consolidated financial statements.
-There has been no change in significant accounting policies from the Corporation's audited consolidated annual financial statements from December 31, 2017.
+The Corporation's significant accounting policies are summarized in Note 3 to the December 31, 2018 annual audited consolidated financial statements.
+Except for the adoption of IFRS 16 - Leases, there has been no change in significant accounting policies from the Corporation's audited consolidated annual financial statements from December 31, 2018.
 In addition, there has been no change in the Company's financial instrument risks.